 The GCSE Arabic course is ideally suited to students with 100-150 hours of previous Arabic study.
 If you have previous knowledge of Arabic, whether Quranic or general contact with the language, you may be prepared enough to continue Arabic at GCSE level.
-This level may not suite some beginners.
+This level may not suit some beginners.
 This course when studied in UK schools would usually take 2 years, studying approximately two to three hours a week.
-Unlike European languages Arabic uses letters and sounds not found in these languages, as well as a writing system that operates right to left.
+Unlike European languages, Arabic uses letters and sounds not found in these languages, as well as a writing system that operates right to left.

 If you are not ready for GCSE start with the pre-GCSE level of study.